Bursaries

 The bursary can relate to any aspect of skills and knowledge exchange such as:

-• Visiting a national library for face-to-face mentoring and shadowing to learn new skills and share your experiences
+• Visiting a national library for face-to-face mentoring, shadowing to learn new skills and sharing your experiences

 • Attending a training event (e.g., tutorials, workshops, seminars, conferences) run by other national libraries